 What will I study?

-Advanced Tort Law and Contract Law.
+Contract Law, Advanced Tort Law and the Nature of Law.

 How will I be assessed?